 - When you mention that you’re interested in the position, provide a little context by providing a personal anecdote about why you’re interested.

 - When discussing what you can do for the company, mention your work style and personality.
-For example, mention if you’re a great collaborator, or love to participate in work events.
+For example, mention if you’re a great collaborator or love to participate in work events.

-Do sell yourself
+4. Do sell yourself

 Your cover letter is all about showing a potential employer that you have all the qualifications and skills they’re looking for in a candidate.
 To do this, it’s essential to highlight your key professional achievements.

-A hiring manager isn’t going to be impressed by vague statements like “was responsible for” or “tasked with”, so make sure to highlight your accomplishments in quantifiable terms.
+Employers aren’t convinced by vague statements like “was responsible for” or “tasked with”, so make sure to highlight your accomplishments in quantifiable terms.

 Give concrete examples that describe your specific experience and capability.
 For example, instead of just saying “responsible for increasing sales,” add a hard number: “increased sales revenue by 7.5% over six months.”